HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 ### Installation and discoverability properties

-A web app manifest file can also have data that is useful for description of the application.
-These are generally key-value pairs that can be used by stores or other distribution mechanisms to promote the application.
-Relevant fields and their data are listed below:
+A web app manifest file can contain data that is useful in describing of the application.
+These properties can be used by stores or other distribution mechanisms to promote the application.
+An increased growth of [rich browser-based installation dialogs](https://developer.chrome.com/blog/richer-pwa-installation/) is also utilizing these fields more prominently.
+Relevant fields, which can be found as part of the Application Information supplement to the Manifest file are listed below:

-* description: This property exists in 36.45% of desktop and 34.38% of mobile web app manifests.
+* `description`: This property exists in 36.45% of desktop and 34.38% of mobile web app manifests.
 The description is important since it explains what the application does.
-It is commonly used to provide information about the app in a store.
-Currently around one third of installable PWAs would show this information in an app repo.
+It’s commonly used to provide information about the app for a store.
+Currently around a third of installable PWAs would offer this information.
-* Screenshots: This property points to urls of assets of screenshots that are generally used in app stores and in-browser install prompts.
-PWAs with manifests that take advantage of this visual promotion cue are 1.12% for desktop and 1.19% for mobiles devices.
+* `screenshots`: This property provides the URLs of one or more screenshots for use  in app stores and in-browser install prompts.
+PWAs with manifests that take advantage of this feature total 1.12% for desktop and 1.19% for mobiles devices.
-* Categories: Used as hints for catalogs and listings, these fields paint a picture of the most popular sites that use the manifest file, both for installable PWAs and traditional websites.
+* `categories`: Used as hints for catalog organization.

 {{ figure_markup(
   image="top_pwa_manifest_cats.png",